 It is cheap and reliable, and a great backup to have for when your wireless triggers decide to go all hinky on you.
 Which they sometimes will.
 Because, radio.

 If you chose your flash wisely, you'll not be locked into expensive, proprietary PC-based cords.
 I live in a one-eighth-inch sync ecosystem and could not be happier with it.
-As such, my current favorite universal camera-to-flash cord is this little 16-foot baby from FlashZebra.com.
+As such, my current favorite universal camera-to-flash cord is this 30-foot coiled baby.
 I wish everything in my life was this simple.

-Next, promise me this: that you will never again buy a flash without a good built-in slave.
+Next, promise me this, or we are gonna have words: that you will never again buy a flash without a good built-in slave.
 Every flash I have recommended to you has one.
 Don't be without it.
 That makes triggering multiple units much easier, whether you have wires or radios or whatever.
 Just makes too much sense.
 Friends don't let friends buy flashes without built-in slaves.